wshager/raddle.js/README.md

 `string($,name[,whatever])`

 When a type constructor is called with a context as it's first argument, it will default to an assignment.
+Admittedly, this looks a bit odd for functions:

+`function($,name,(argument-types),return-type,function((arguments-with-types),return-type-again,body))`